emvikii/ViktoriaEmber.InformationSecurity/README.md

-# WarmupExercise
-This is a warmup exercise.
+This is where I do the homeworks for Information Security course.